To see the differences between The Passion Translation and other versions of the bible, click here!

 Furthermore, Dr. Simmons used the same widely-used standards marked by mainstream Evangelical translations to make The Passion Translation an accurate, faithful, clear, and readable translation for twenty-first century English readers.
 A passage was adjusted if required by grammar, correct meaning, clarity, and readability.

 First, grammatical correctness had priority over literalness of form, given the differences between Hebrew and Greek and English grammar.
 Second, the essential meaning of a passage took priority over the form of the original words.
-Sometimes in order to communicate the correct intended meaning, words needed to be changed.
 Third, while correct meaning is important, so is clarity.
 Every translation makes frequent adjustments to not only ensure a passage’s meaning is correct, but that it is also clearly understood.
 Dr. Simmons made the same adjustments in favor of clarity.
 Fourth, adjustments were often necessary for the sake of readability, or naturalness.
 Like other translators, Dr. Simmons made adjustments to make a passage or verse reflect more of the way we speak modern English.
 These four criteria are standard for the process of converting the essential meaning of God’s original words so that people can understand the essence of God’s original message.

 The resulting translation is one that remains faithful to both the original form of the ancient biblical languages, while functioning in a way that preserves the essential meaning of God’s original message for English readers.
 It follows in the tradition of mainstream functional, dynamic equivalent translations, while also transferring the essential meaning of God’s original message found in the biblical languages to modern-day English.
 We believe that the essential meaning of a passage should take priority over the form of the original words, so that every English speaker can clearly and naturally encounter the heart of God through his message of truth and love.